casperlibero/zf2-skeleton-doctrine/README.md

 Migrations
 ----------

-You can also generate database migrations for incremental database development:
+Sometimes you will need run more advanced changes on database than simple adding new attributes.
+You can generate database migrations for incremental database development:

 ```
 php vendor/bin/doctrine-module migrations:generate